-And it might take longer to get inside once you arrive: All of the country's big parks listed below — including Disneyland, Hersheypark and Universal Orlando — are requiring visitors and employees to have their temperatures checked with a touchless thermometer.
-Anyone with a reading of 100.4 F or above won't be admitted.
+And it might take longer just to get inside the parks: All of the country’s big attractions listed below — including Disneyland, Hersheypark and Universal Orlando — are requiring visitors and employees to have their temperatures checked with a touchless thermometer.
+Anyone with a reading of 100.4 F or above won’t be admitted.

-Bottom line: Your experience visiting these popular amusement destinations this summer is going to be very different than it was in 2019.
-Their goal will be to allow you to have fun without drawing large crowds to one spot where it would be hard for people to stay physically distant, says Robert Niles, editor of ThemeParkInsider.com.
-“You'll still be able to get your family picture in front of Cinderella Castle or Hogwarts,” he notes, but “don't expect to see fireworks, big parades or nighttime spectaculars."
+Park officials’ goal will be to allow people to have fun safely.
+They’ll try to prevent drawing large crowds to one spot where it would be hard to stay physically distant, says Robert Niles, editor of ThemeParkInsider.com.
+“You’ll still be able to get your family picture in front of Cinderella’s Castle or Hogwarts,” he notes, but “don’t expect to see fireworks, big parades or nighttime spectaculars.”

 Here’s more on what to expect at some of the hottest attractions around the country — with a reminder that temperature checks and masks for everyone 2 and older are required at each.